BlackIQ/QandAI/README.md

 To use QandAI, follow these steps:

-1. Train the model on your own data or use the included sample data: `pipenv run python train.py`
+1. Train the model on your own data or use the included sample data: `python3 app/core/core.py`
-2. Start the Flask server: `pipenv run python api.py`
+2. Start the Flask server: `python3 wsgi.py`
 3. Send a POST request to the `/api/predict` endpoint with a JSON payload containing a `question` key and the user's question as the value.
 4. The server will return a JSON response containing the top 3 most likely answers, ranked by probability.